 Read by Richard.
 Adapted by Bertie (mostly following Apollodorus).
 Proofread by Claire Deakin.

 Main picture by Bertie for Storynry

 Hello, this is Richard, and I’m here to tell you about a hero from ancient times.
 I’m pretty sure you will have heard of him before.
 The Greeks called him Heracles, and the Romans changed his name slightly to Hercules.
 He is most famous for performing 12 impossible labours on behalf of mankind.
 He had so many adventures, that his story is a long one – and for that reason, I’m going to tell it to you in several parts.
 This is the first:

-The boy grew into a teenager, and he was without doubt the strongest human who ever walked on the face of the Earth.
-Still young, was a formidable sight, with his towering height and his rippling muscles.
-Oh how the Theban girls loved him !
-And oh how he loved the girls of Thebes.
+The boy grew into a teenager, and he was without doubt the strongest human who had ever walked on the face of the Earth.
+Still young, he was a formidable sight, with his towering height and his rippling muscles.
+Oh how the Theban girls loved him!
+And how he loved the girls of Thebes.
 When other Greeks attacked the City of Thebes, Heracles sent the enemies packing.
 As a reward, Kreon, King of Thebes, married Heracles to his daughter, Megara.

-But although he had every reason to be happy, Heracles was miserable, and strangely fearful.
-He spent most of his day asleep in his room.
+Though he had every reason to be happy, Heracles was miserable, and strangely fearful.
+He spent most of his days asleep in his room.
 Megara consulted the Oracle of Delphi, and she explained that Hera had planted the seeds of madness inside the mind of her husband.
 To free himself of the curse, he must perform ten impossible labours in the service of mankind.
-Some people say that Heracles became insaner still before he undertook his heroic cure – that he was hot tempered and cruel to his family.
-I am not sure that those rumours are true.
-But I will mention a famous saying about Heracles at this time of his life.
+Some people say that Heracles became insaner still, before he undertook his heroic cure – that he was hot-tempered and cruel to his family.
+I am not sure that those rumours are true, but I will mention a famous saying about Heracles at this time of his life.
 It comes from the Greek playwright Euripides and it goes:

 “He whom the gods wish to destroy, they first drive mad.”